-Students in grade 9 who do not earn a C or higher in both semesters of Algebra 1 must complete both semesters of Algebra 1 the following year.
-These students are not eligible to complete Algebra 1 in summer school.
-This is due to the foundational nature of the concepts and standards in Algebra 1.
-Students in grades 10 and 11 who do not complete Algebra 1 with a C or higher are eligible to complete the course in summer school, based on space availability.
+Students in grade 9 who do not earn a C or higher in both semesters of Algebra I must complete both semesters of Algebra I the following year.
+These students are not eligible to complete Algebra I in summer school.
+This is due to the foundational nature of the concepts and standards in Algebra I. Students in grades 10 and 11 who do not complete Algebra I with a C or higher are eligible to complete the course in summer school, based on space available.